top of page

 Snack Time/Amser Snac

 The cost of a daily snack per week is £1.
 This can be paid weekly or termly.
-This half term the cost is £4.
-The cost for the full term is £11.
+This half term the cost is £7.
 We use any money raised (following the purchase of snacks) to purchase resources for our class such as baking/decorating items, craft resources or new activities for the children.
-Snack Time is a very important part of our daily routine, it supports social skills, numeracy development and enables our learners to take on the roles of ‘Weekly Helpers’.
+Please note: Amser Snac is different to ‘Tuck Shop’.
+Learners in Dosbarth Heulwen access a class ‘tuck shop’ as a very important part of our daily routines, this supports social skills, numeracy development and enables our learners to take on the roles of ‘Weekly Helpers’.

 Outdoor Learning